Kyun-J/FlexHybridApp-Android/README.md

 # $flex Object
 \$flex Object is an object composed of interfaces between FlexWebView and Promise.
+\$flex is declared in the webpage at runtime when the webpage is loaded in the webview.
+When \$flex is finished loading, you can check the window.onFlexLoad function.
-$flex can also be used in any accessible frames.
+\$flex can also be used in any accessible frames.
 (Ex) iframe that does not violate Cross-Origin)
 The components of $ flex Object are as follows.
 ```js
 window.onFlexLoad // $flex is called upon completion of loading.